Rizor1x/Cobalt/readme.md

 ---

 ## 🚀 About
-**Cobalt** is a statically typed, compiled programming language of the next generation.
+**Crest** is a statically typed, compiled programming language of the next generation.
 Under the hood, Cobalt is a **source-to-source transpiler**.
 It takes your `.co` code, intelligently analyzes it, and generates highly optimized Rust code.

 ## 🗺️ Roadmap
 #### `v0.1.0` — The Foundation